OrderN/CONQUEST-release/docs/strucrelax.rst

 Due to the nature of the complex partitioning system, large and sudden changes in volume may cause the calculation to crash, particlularly in the case of combined optimisation.
-In such cases, it may help to try ``AtomMove.OptCellMethod 2``, which uses a simple but robust double-loop minimisation: a full ionic conjugate gradients relaxation followed by a full simulation cell conjugate gradients relaxation.
+In such cases, it may help to try ``AtomMove.OptCellMethod 2``, which uses a simple but robust double-loop minimisation: a full ionic relaxation (using either cg or sqnm) followed by a full simulation cell relaxation (using cg).
 This is considerably less efficient, but may help in particularly problematic cases.

 Go to :ref:`top <strucrelax>`.